Social commerce surges as 1 in 3 young people now shop on social media every week

 It’s not the first social media platform to develop a direct retail offering.
 Instagram Checkout, for instance, has been around since 2019.

 But millions of younger users are on TikTok.
-60% of its US user base are aged 18-34.
+66% of its adult user base is aged 18-34.

 And these shoppers are ready to embrace social commerce.
 According to the Aftership survey, 65% of consumers in that age group consider themselves likely to buy through a social media platform in future.